d6y/richard.dallaway.com/_posts/2020-02-18-ageing-hallmarks.md

     <a href="https://www.theguardian.com/science/2019/dec/21/scientists-harness-ai-to-reverse-ageing-in-billion-dollar-industry">Scientists harness AI to reverse ageing in billion-dollar industry</a>, <em>The Guardian</em>, 21 Dec 2019.
 This item is on the recent focus and investment in the race “to find proven ways to help people live longer, healthier lives”.
   </li>
   <li>
     A fantastic 10-minute <a href="https://www.youtube.com/watch?v=leI70P-rEAk">video on <em>Extending Human Lifespan</em></a> by Kristen Fortney.
-It covers the ideas, history, and interventions relating to extending lifespan (thank you Suran for this link)
+It covers the ideas, history, and interventions relating to extending lifespan (thank you Suran for this link).
   </li>
 </ul>